Updated: December 2020

 Not caring what other people think

 Y’all, when a pair of shoes at Zara would cost you more than a EasyJet flight from Madrid to Paris, you take that deal and GO.
-As someone who loves to travel, when I was living in Madrid, almost everyday I checked sites like Skyscanner or the other European budget airlines to find where the deals where.
+As someone who loves to travel, when I was living in Madrid, almost every day I checked sites like Skyscanner or the other European budget airlines to find where the deals were.
 I was living in Europe, I was going to be taking advantage of the incredible flight prices.

 I wasn’t the only doing it, and even if I was, I learned not to care and to only focus on what I was doing.
 I was only going to freakin’ Paris for 20 euros!
 Also, carrying this mentality with me has been one of the best things that I have learned abroad and practice everyday.
 I am truer to myself, my goals and what I want out of life.
 Some may agree, some may not, but I am happy nonetheless 🙂 it’s harder these days to make me feel bad or second guess a decision I firmly believe in, and that wasn’t something I could have said in my teens and early twenties.